neeley-pate/ECE461PFinalProject/README.md

 Then I performed a pca.fit_transform on the training data and a pca.transform on the testing data.
 I saved the transforme data to files so that they can be use later when training models.
 This file is in folder "pca/pca_data" with file name of "AUS_WITH_WEATHER_2022*.csv"

-I also did graphed the explained variance for each of the principal components and we were able to capture about 90% of the variance with about 20-25 components.
+I also graphed the explained variance for each of the principal components and we were able to capture about 90% of the variance with about 20-25 components.
+This graph is stored in "pca/explained_variance" as "AUC_WITH_WEATHER_2022*.png".

 ## Poster